Galphimia glauca [gal-FIM-ee-uh, GLOCK-uh] is a member of the Malpighia family and is commonly called Thryallis or Rain of Gold.

 Is The Thryallis Plant Toxic or Poisonous?

-It’s important to remember this is a plant possessing a wide variety of medicinal properties.
+Moreover, it’s important to remember Thryallis bush possesses a wide variety of medicinal properties.

 It is used in traditional medicine in Mexico as an antihistamine, an anticonvulsant, an anti-allergic medication, a sedative, and much more.